Anubhav4989/Pick-the-Right-Ranger-Colour-Game/README.md

 3. Open the Jupyter Notebook (`P01_Pick_the_Right_Ranger_Colour_Game.ipynb`) in Google Colab or any local Jupyter environment.
 4. Run the notebook cells to start playing the game!

+About the Developer
+Anubhav Kumar Tiwary
+This project was developed by Anubhav Kumar Tiwary.
+If you have any questions or suggestions, feel free to reach out.

 ## Conclusion
 This project helped me gain practical experience in Python programming while developing an engaging game.
 Through this process, I practiced essential coding skills and enhanced my understanding of user interaction in programming.

 ## Acknowledgments
 Special thanks to the Power Rangers franchise for the inspiration behind the game theme.

+## About the Developer
+This project was developed by **Anubhav Kumar Tiwary**.
+If you have any questions or suggestions, feel free to reach out.